AIS-UCLA/website-astro/src/pages/join.md

 This quarter, we will be running various upskilling programs open to those who have completed the Intro Fellowship.
 This will include weekly meetings with content inspired by ARENA, but additionally, dependant on interest, deeper dives into the technology behind machine learning (ie. CUDA programming and autograd engines).

+Since Winter 2025, we are offering upskilling tracks as post-fellowship programs.
+Click on the links below to explore each tracks’ associated curricula:

+- [CUDA Track](/upskilling-tracks/cuda): Learn about GPU Programming and Profiling with CUDA C/C++

 ## Alignment Research Team